Definition of ITIL Service Design

 The entire ITIL Service Design process depends on 4 P’s – Product, People, Process and Partner.

 The efficient and effective use of 4Ps will deliver the benefits of the Service Design process.
-It also mitigates the risk factor; because many designs, plans and projects fail for a lack of preparation and management.
+It also mitigates the risk factor; because many designs, plans and projects fail for lack of preparation and management.

 ITIL Service Design Process